react-querybuilder/react-querybuilder/docs/api/querybuilder.md

   combinator: string; // Combinator for this group, e.g. "and" / "or"
   rules: RuleOrGroupArray; // List of rules and/or sub-groups for this group
   translations: Translations; // The full translations object
-  schema: Schema; // See `Schema` documentation below
+  schema: Schema; // See `Schema` on the TypeScript page
   not: boolean; // Whether or not to invert this group
   context: any; // Container for custom props that are passed to all components }